Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Properties of

-The discovery of such a large object with a high orbital eccentricity has interesting implications for the population of objects in the trans-Neptunian space.
-Throughout the orbit of \name, it is detectable in DECaLS for only $\sim$0.5\% of the period around perihelion.
-This limited visibility window strongly suggests that a substantial population of similar objects -- with large sizes, wide orbits, and high eccentricities -- should exist but be difficult to detect due to their extremely large distance.
+The discovery of such a large object with high eccentricity has interesting implications for the population of objects in trans-Neptunian space.
+Throughout the orbit, \name is only close enough to be detectable in DECaLS for $\sim$0.5\% of the period, which suggests that a substantial population of about 200 similar objects -- with large sizes, wide orbits, and high eccentricities -- should exist but are just too difficult to detect due to their large distance.

-The mass of \name is estimated to be 3$\times$10$^{20}$ kg = 1/20,000 $M_\oplus$ when assuming a typical density of $1.7\ \mathrm{g\, cm^{-3}}$ and a diameter of 700 km.
-Therefore, the whole population behind \name would add up 200 times to 1\% $M_\oplus$ (about the Moon's mass).
-For comparison, the total mass of the classic Kuiper belt is estimated to be 1--2\% $M_\oplus$ from object counting \citep{Bernstein_2004, Fraser_2014} and dynamical estimates \citep{Pitjeva_2018}, and that of the scattering disk is 1--10\% $M_\oplus$ \citep{Gladman_2008, Volk_2008}.
-Discovery of large TNOs with extremely elongated orbits such as \name and Sedna \citep{Brown_2004} thus reveals significant amount of mass in the outer solar system.
+The mass of \name is estimated to be 3$\times$10$^{20}$ kg = 1/20,000 $M_\oplus$, when assuming a typical density of $1.7\ \mathrm{g\, cm^{-3}}$ according to the NASA Planetary Data System\footnote{\url{https://sbn.psi.edu/pds/resource/tnocenalb.html} and reference therein.} and a diameter of 700 km.
+Therefore, the population of \name-like objects would add up to order of 1\% $M_\oplus$ (about the Moon's mass).
+For comparison, the total mass of the classical Kuiper belt is estimated to be 1--2\% $M_\oplus$ using object counting and dynamical estimates \citep[e.g.][]{Bernstein_2004, Fraser_2014, Pitjeva_2018, Petit_2023, Bernardinelli_2025}, and that of the scattering disk is 1--10\% $M_\oplus$ \citep{Gladman_2008, Volk_2008}.
+Therefore, discovery of large TNOs with extremely elongated orbits such as \name and Sedna \citep{Brown_2004} reveals a significant amount of mass in the outer solar system.